-Do you lie awake at night because you’re worried about your little one’s loud snore?
-If your child is among the four percent of kids who suffer from obstructive sleep apnea (OSA), you’ll want to book an appointment with a pediatric dentist in Las Vegas, NV.
+Do you lie awake at night because you’re worried about your little one’s loud snoring?
+Childhood sleep apnea, particularly pediatric obstructive sleep apnea (OSA), affects about four percent of kids.
+If your child is among them, you’ll want to book an appointment with a pediatric dentist in Las Vegas, NV.
 If left unaddressed, this sleep disorder can have a negative impact on their overall quality of life.

 What Is Pediatric Obstructive Sleep Apnea (OSA)?

 If you think that OSA isn’t a big deal, think again.
 Children who suffer from this disorder don’t get enough restorative night’s sleep because their upper airway is either partially or fully blocked.
-Since the airflow is affected, their breathing is briefly and repeatedly stops while they’re sleeping.
+Since the airflow is affected, their breathing stops briefly and repeatedly while they’re sleeping.

 While adults who have sleep-disordered breathing usually experience daytime sleepiness, children often present behavioral problems.
 In some cases, kids with pediatric OSA are misdiagnosed with attention deficit hyperactivity disorder (ADHD).